Data communication: Asynchronous and synchronous data transmission

 Asynchronous serial communication uses start and stop bits to signify the beginning and end of transmission.
 This method of transmission is used when data is sent intermittently as opposed to in a solid stream.

-Synchronous transmission synchronizes transmission speeds at both the receiving and sending end of the transmission using clock signals.
+Synchronous transmission synchronizes transmission speeds at both the receiving and sending ends of the transmission using clock signals.
 The clock may be a separate signal or embedded in the data.
 A continual stream of data is then sent between the two nodes.
 Due to there being no start and stop bits, the data transfer rate may be more efficient.